 Benefits of Pears

 There are a number of reasons why pears are excellent snacks for your dog to eat!
 Pears are chock full of vitamins including vitamins B6, C, and K, and other essential nutrients such as copper, magnesium, and potassium.
-Finally, pears are high in fiber!
+Finally, pears are high in fibre!

 Vitamin C keeps your dog’s immune system strong and can be a preventative of infection, certain diseases, and cancers, while vitamin K is excellent for healthy bones, especially for active or aging doggos.
 Vitamin B6 is needed for proper brain function and balancing hormones, which affects your dog’s mood.
 In other words, vitamin c pears can keep your dog feeling happy!